menpo/menpo/README.md

 What is Menpo?
 --------------
-Menpo is a statistical modelling toolkit, providing all the tools required to build, fit, visualize, and test generative deformable models like Active Appearance Models, Constrained Local Models, Supervised Descent Method and Morphable Models.
+Menpo is a statistical modelling toolkit, providing all the tools required to build, fit, visualize, and test deformable models like Active Appearance Models, Constrained Local Models, Supervised Descent Method and Morphable Models.

 > Menpo were facial armours which covered all or part of the face and provided a way to secure the top-heavy kabuto (helmet).
 The Shinobi-no-o (chin cord) of the kabuto would be tied under the chin of the menpo.
 There were small hooks called ori-kugi or posts called odome located on various places to help secure the kabuto's chin cord.
 >